epiccoleman/advent_of_code_ex/notes_2021.md

 ## notes - 2021

+## day 10
+i guess the secret sauce here is just knowing that a stack is the right data structure for the job. i always enjoy writing recursive functions with pattern matching. overall pretty happy with this solution!

 ## day 9
 this was cool, because it gave me an opportunity to pull the Grid class from 2020-20 out to Utils.
 There are a few things I'd like to improve in that module.
 For one, I think it would be pretty cool to make it implement Enumerable.
 This would eliminate a ton of boilerplate in both the module implementation and uses of Grid.
 Also, i'd like to get better with guard functions so that I could just have a `new` function that correctly chooses a way to construct the grid based on the type of the input.
 There are also a few functions in there which are not generically useful, and a few which assume sensible usage instead of having error handling to enforce it.
 My code for the traversal of the Grid that is used in this problem is a bit funky and required some annoying debugging.
 I kinda slapped a recursive function together without doing the usual structure, which makes tracing through it a bit confusing.
 I guess it's a sort of a breadth-first search so maybe I should have reviewed the canonical algorithm for that?
 But I've spent a good amount of time on this one so I'm going to move on.